Mount Robert to Angelus hut – The Robert Ridge Route

 The Robert Ridge

-By 10.20am I had reached the ridge and was looking down upon 2nd Basin, and an old ski field.
-I could see the Robert ridge ahead of me disappearing off towards Christie Ridge.
+By 10.20 am I had reached the ridge and was looking down upon 2nd Basin, and an old ski field.
+I could see the Robert Ridge ahead of me.

 I sidled around the basin and came to the start of the Robert Ridge Route.
 It was perfect.
 There was no wind, the sun was shining and I was completely alone.
 When I find myself in these ‘wilderness moments’ with perfect conditions, when nothing else matters, and all you have to think about is putting one foot in front of the other – I say a few words of gratitude to the world, for allowing me to be here.

-In these perfect conditions, the trail was obvious, but the route was well marked with poles.
-There were a few rocky outcrops to negotiate, but it was all pretty easy.
+In these perfect conditions, the trail was obvious, and the route was well-marked with poles.
+There were a few rocky outcrops to negotiate.

 I powered along, enjoying the easy trail, and even broke into a run now and again where it wasn’t too rocky.

-As I apporached landmarks like Julius Summit (roughly half way to Angelus hut) I remember thinking… how far does this trail go??
-Of course I was checking my Backcountry Navigator topo map app on my phone, but the track was so open, and the country so big, that everything just seemed to be so huge.
+As I approached landmarks like Julius Summit (roughly half way to Angelus hut) I remember thinking, that this was a pretty serious undertaking.
+I was checking my topo map, but the track was so open, and the country so big, that everything just seemed to be so huge.
 This beautiful ridge seemed to go on and on!

 I came over a final small ridge and was greeted by the spectacular sight of Lake Angelus completely surrounded by mountains.
 The hut was perched just below me.
 It was so magical, I burst into tears!

-It was 12.20pm – the ridge section from Pinchgut had taken a couple of hours.
+It was 12.20 pm – the ridge section from Pinchgut had taken a couple of hours.
 I sat down and had a break for 20 minutes, ate my sandwich and contemplated going down to the hut.
-In the end I didn’t go and bag it – mainly because I didn’t fancy the hike back uphill.
-Instead I stayed up on the ridge enjoying the break.
-I will definitely be back.
-There are so many different trails coming to the hut, that it will be difficult to choose next time.
+In the end, I didn’t go and bag it – mainly because I didn’t fancy the hike back uphill.
+Instead, I stayed up on the ridge enjoying the break.

 What a fabulous day!
 There are so many wonderful hikes to be done in this area including the Speargrass track and Angelus circuit as mentioned.
 Then further afield in the Nelson Lakes area there is the Travers Sabine circuit, D’Urville, Mt Misery, Mt Cedric… hmmmm which one next??